-Let’s talk about how caffeine can have bad effect on our blood sugar:
+Let’s talk about how caffeine can have a bad effect on our blood sugar:

 Well, it varies for every individual.
-As we know that basically poor insulin and increase in glucose in body is the main reason of diabetes.
-Caffeine intake impacts the people very differently.
-Some people have unusual increase in blood sugar, while others can even have increase in insulin too.
+As we know that basically poor insulin and increase in glucose in the body is the main reason of diabetes.
+Caffeine intake impacts people very differently.
+Some people have an unusual increase in blood sugar, while others can even have an increased in insulin too.
 In Type 2 diabetes patients, the intake of caffeine can be very harmful.
 That’s why we don’t suggest them consuming tea or coffee or any such food item that can have caffeine content.

-Let’s see why caffeine has bad effect on our blood sugar:
+Let’s see why caffeine has a bad effect on our blood sugar:

-According to many researchers, caffeine can be the reason of increase in stress hormones which is linked to adrenaline or epinephrine.
-Stress is very dangerous for diabetes patients because it increases blood sugar in our body.
+According to many researchers, caffeine can be the reason for the increase in stress hormones which is linked to adrenaline or epinephrine.
+Stress is very dangerous for diabetes patients because it increases blood sugar in our bodies.

 When your body is stressed out, it cannot function well.
-In fact, your body cannot even produce sufficient amount of insulin.
-It does not also process the sugar in your body which keep on depositing in blood instead of turning into energy by your cells.
+In fact, your body cannot even produce a sufficient amount of insulin.
+It does not also process the sugar in your body which keeps on depositing in the blood instead of turning into energy by your cells.
 This causes shooting blood sugar levels.

 Let’s see what is that amount of caffeine which can cause damage to our body:

-It has also been seen that people who have been regular drinker of coffee may not have increased blood sugar as their body has become accustomed to amount of caffeine they are taking over the years.
+It has also been seen that people who have been regular drinkers of coffee may not have increased blood sugar as their body has become accustomed to the amount of caffeine they are taking over the years.
 But yes it impacts them the most who start drinking coffee after diabetes.

-So, you need to do it this way sometimes after taking caffeine and on some days you have to skip it in order to see the clear difference.
+So, you need to do it this way sometimes after taking caffeine and on some days you have to skip it in order to see a clear difference.

 Let’s see what is the effect of caffeine before you develop diabetes disease:

-The hot beverages like coffee and tea are good for health if you are not suffering from diabetes.
+Hot beverages like coffee and tea are good for your health if you are not suffering from diabetes.
 They keep you away from infections.
-In fact, taking caffeine on a regular basis in a particular amount also prevents you from developing diabetes as caffeine has good concentration of antioxidants.
-Caffeine is good in reducing the inflammation also.
+In fact, taking caffeine on a regular basis in a particular amount also prevents you from developing diabetes as caffeine has a good concentration of antioxidants.
+Caffeine is good in reducing inflammation also.

 But when we say this all, it is only for the people who don’t have Type 2 diabetes.
 Type 2 diabetes patients cannot at all consume caffeine because it is very dangerous for their health.
 If the blood sugar is not controlled in time, then it can be the cause of many other serious health issues.

-Above mentioned were some points which everyone should be aware of.
-So, if you are still having tea or coffee, please be very careful with it because if you yet not faced any issues could be a possibility that in future you will have to.
-We would like to suggest you the best and caffeine is not good for diabetics.
-Hope you either limit the consumption or avoid it completely for better control on your blood sugar.
+The above mentioned were some points which everyone should be aware of.
+So, if you are still having tea or coffee, please be very careful with it because if you yet not faced any issues could be a possibility that in the future you will have to.
+We would like to suggest to you the best and caffeine is not good for diabetics.
+Hope you either limit the consumption or avoid it completely for better control of your blood sugar.